 - Complete an interview with an Admissions Representative.
-If the applicant is under the age of 18, a parent or guardian should be present. - Complete and submit a New Student Essay. - Complete and submit the Application for Admission along with \$25 Application Fee.
+If the applicant is under the age of 18, a parent or guardian should be present. - Complete and submit the Application for Admission along with \$25 Application Fee.

-Once the application, essay, and application fee have been submitted, the Admissions Representative will schedule a preliminary appointment with a Financial Aid Advisor.
+Once the application and application fee have been submitted, the Admissions Representative will schedule a preliminary appointment with a Financial Aid Advisor.
 The applicant will be notified of the admission decision in writing.
 If the application is rejected, any fees paid will be fully refunded.
 Applicants who have met all admissions criteria will be recommended for acceptance by the Director of Admissions or designee.
 An applicant's signed Student Enrollment Agreement does not constitute a contract until it has been approved by the Campus Executive Director.